 You might encounter snake charmers in Colombo, but for the welfare of the animals, never pay for photographs, as there is a worldwide movement to ban this cruel, exploitative practice (often the fangs are removed, and when the snake is finally released it cannot feed itself).

 Public displays of affection (PDA), such as kissing and/or hugging, may be frowned upon.
-In Sri Lanka, PDA is considered to be private behavior but is generally acceptable at functions and establishments for adults (such as nightclubs, casinos and beach parties).
-Allowances are made for travelers, and holding hands and affection between parents and their children are allowed.
+In Sri Lanka, PDA is considered to be private behavior.
+Holding hands and affection between parents and their children are allowed.

 Public nudity is illegal in Sri Lanka.
 So, if you were hoping to skinny dip and sunbathe nude or topless, stick to the private beach resorts which allow it (but ask first to avoid embarrassment).

 LGBTQ travelers should be aware that same-sex relations are still illegal in Sri Lanka.

 Security checkpoints are common.
 You must carry a form of official photographic identification on you at all times, but keep them safe from potential pickpockets.

 Our best advice?
 Behave as the locals do, learning from them is the best way to avoid offending someone, and potentially getting into trouble.

 When an ethical dilemma occurs in a destination that heavily relies on tourism, should travelers boycott it?
 Here’s what our community has to say.

 Here are some things to consider before you go elephant riding on your next trip.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote